The Godfather (film series): Box office performance

 The first two films have grossed an estimated $800 million in theatrical, video, and television revenues.

 Critical response

-The films appear in many "Top" film lists, such as AFI's 100 Years...100 Movies, Time magazine's All-Time 100 Movies, the IMDb Top 250, Dallas-Fort Worth Film Critics Association's Top 10 Films, and James Berardinelli's Top 100.
+The films appear in many "Top" film lists, such as the American Film Institution's 100 Years...100 Movies, Time magazine's All-Time 100 Movies, the IMDb Top 250, Dallas-Fort Worth Film Critics Association's Top 10 Films, and James Berardinelli's Top 100.
 The Godfather Trilogy was ranked at No. 5 in Empire magazine's "The 33 Greatest Movie Trilogies" in 2010.
 The Independent ranked it at No. 6 on its list of "10 greatest movie trilogies of all time".
 Screen Rant ranked it at No. 4 on its list of "The Best Movie Trilogies Of All Time".